truenas/documentation/content/TrueCommand/Clustering/ClusterVolumes.md

 {{< /tab >}}

 {{< tab "Replicated" >}}
 **REPLICATED** volumes offer better reliability and data redundancy, and overcome the risk of data loss in a distributed volume.
 All bricks maintain exact copies of all data.
-You determine the volume's number of replicas when you create it.
+You determine the number of replicas for the volume when you create it.
 Replicated volumes require at least three bricks, but you can add more bricks for additional redundancy.
 Three-brick volumes have three replicas, and four-brick volumes have four replicas.
 Replicated volumes allow data access even if a single brick fails.

 Click the **Brick Choices** drop-down, then select the locations to use for bricks.